 Comment.
-Subdivisions (1), (3), and (5) of Section 8901(a) restate former Probate Code Section 605(a)(1) without substantive change.
+Subdivisions (a), (c), and (e) of Section 8901 restate former Probate Code Section 605(a)(1) without substantive change.

-The definition of "cash item" in subdivision (a)(1) is consistent with existing practice.
-Calif.
-Prob.
-Referees' Assn., Probate Referees' Procedures Guide 9 (1976).
+The definition of "cash item" in subdivision (a) is consistent with existing practice.
+California Probate Referees' Ass'n, Probate Referees' Procedures Guide 9 (1976).

-Paragraphs (2) and (4) of subdivision (a) are new.
-The personal representative may appraise an item listed in paragraph (2) or (4), as well as items listed in paragraphs (1), (3), and (5), only if its fair market value can be determined solely from its face without calculation or reference to other sources.
-See introductory clause of subdivision (a).
-A money market account within the meaning of paragraph 4 may include a money market fund that is part of a brokerage account.
+Subdivisions (b) and (d) are new.
+The personal representative may appraise an item listed in subdivision (b) or (d), as well as items listed in subdivisions (a), (c), and (e), only if its fair market value can be determined solely from its face without calculation or reference to other sources.
+See introductory clause of Section 8901.
+A money market account within the meaning of subdivision (4) may include a money market fund that is part of a brokerage account.